Epic tale of magic, political intrique and forbidden love

 “My lord, the sergeant, says I should find you quick her ladyship is with Tatter Jack in your room and...
 Ah they ah’ the young soldier stammered to a halt becoming mindful of where he was and that people had stopped to look

 The matriarch entered the small study she called her own, scented candles lit the room, an oak desk, and chair stood to the right near a small stained window.
 The floor was cold stone, though Saim had a sheepskin rug placed under the desk.
 A log fire burned in a hearth against the back wall closing the door, the matriarch went to her desk, smoothed down her white dress shook off her sandals and sat placing aching feet onto the sheepskin rug.
 She had no sooner settled herself than a glowing nimbus of light appeared in front.
-The light turned to a mirror-like opaqueness through which she could see a scene the blind sorcerer stood in a nondescript room his very stance suggested anger and outrage.
+The light turned to a mirror-like opaqueness through which she could see a scene.
+The blind sorcerer stood in a standard room; his very stance suggested anger and outrage.

 “What do you think you are doing Saim,” the blind sorcerer’s eyes seemed to home to the precise place where the matriarch sat.